 Once done we looked at all our drawings and each child got to share something about what they drew.
 Since we mainly traced animals this lead to a great discussion about what we know about each animals, where they live and what they eat.

 Younger children often invent stories while they draw to communicate an idea or their knowledge, trying to make sense of the world with what they know, filling the gaps using their imagination while their minds still move easily between fantasy and reality.
 The complexity of their art work always amazes me.
 While drawing a polar bear a child whimsically explained: ”We can only see polar bears from the airplane because they’re dangerous and the fish must be frozen in the water because polar bears live near the water, but there’s icebergs also, it must be very cold, the polar bear doesn’t have anything to eat now, he is eating the airplane.
 Well, that’s funny, isn’t it?”.

 Aren’t they lovely?

+Creative minds think alike?
 There’s many wonderful approaches to tracing.
-To learn more about the benefits and different approaches of tracing, follow the links to these inspiring blogs:
+To learn more about the benefits, similar and different approaches of tracing, follow the links to these inspiring blogs: